 I wrote a blog post back in March called, I don’t need a toaster.
-I had become friends once again with someone who had wounded me deeply a couple years back.
+I had become friends, once again, with someone who had wounded me deeply a couple of years prior.
 However, being the heart-driven thinker I am, allowed him back in my life after he had gone through a very painful breakup.
-Sometimes I realize I am a few enchiladas short of a combination plate.
+Sometimes I realize that I am a few enchiladas short of a combination plate.
 I’m not sure what I was thinking at the time, but I let him back in.

-Put very simply, it made me feel badly.
+Putting it very simply, it made me feel bad.
 And I had been through quite enough with him.
 It was only recently that I found out because he read that post that he decided not to be my friend after all.
 Good call.